Entegris Inc. (ENTG) Stock: A Year of Stock Market Dynamics

 ENTG Stock Stochastic Average

-Entegris Inc.’s raw stochastic average for the past 50 days is currently at 21.14%.
-This represents a fall from the raw stochastic average of the last 20 days, which was recorded at 28.13%.
-Additionally, the company’s Stochastic %K and %D values for the past 20 days were 16.74% and 12.51%, respectively.
+As of today, the raw stochastic average of Entegris Inc. over the last 50 days is at 13.66%.
+This shows a declinee from the raw stochastic average of the previous 20 days, which was recorded at 18.91%.
+Further, the company’s Stochastic %K and %D values for the last 20 days were 21.24% and 23.29%, respectively.

 ENTG Stock Price Performance Analysis

-The stock price performance for the year has been a mixed bag, indicating either a pessimistic or optimistic outlook depending on how you look at it.
-Until today this year the stock’s price performance recorded an increase of 12.73%.
-However, over the last six months, the performance has been stronger by -3.51%.
-The price of ENTG decreased -9.35% over the last 30 days.
-And in the last five days, it has surged by 1.50%.
+The stock price’s performance over the year has been unpredictable, resulting in a mix of pessimistic and optimistic outlooks among investors.
+This year’s metric has recorded a Price increase of 9.71%.
+However, over the past six months, we’ve seen a stronger performance of -6.85%.
+The price of ENTG leaped by -8.11% over the last 30 days.
+And in the last five days, it has surged by 0.49%.